landoskape/dominoes/docs/pointerDemonstration.md

 documentation file shows how the transformers and pointer networks work, and displays the results of a simple toy problem solved by pointer networks.

-You can run this toy problem yourself with the following command:
+You can run this toy problem yourself with the following command, this takes about 5 minutes on my GPU equipped machine:
 ```
 python experiments/pointerDemonstration.py
 ```